Tips for Driving in Hot Weather

 - Make sure you keep a bottle of water inside your car at all times to stay hydrated

 Breakdowns will only occur if your vehicle is not properly maintained.
-Basic car maintenance only a few minutes and should ideally be completed on a weekly basis during peak hot temperatures.
+Basic car maintenance takes only a few minutes and should ideally be completed on a weekly basis during peak hot temperatures.

 - Engine Coolant – An engine that is running properly should rarely need coolant levels replenishing.
 Check the levels under bonnet using the minimum and maximum marks on the tank.